AnTu2702/todo_api/README.md

 ASSUMPTIONS

 1. I assume, it was ok to remove some technically relevant hyphons in the openapi schema.
-2. I assume, that you request an implementation from my side, which will strictly align with the given openapi file.
+2. I assume, that you expect an implementation from my side, which will strictly align with the given openapi file.
    So I further decided to NOT MAKE ANY FURTHER CHANGES to it, but implement exactly as specified.
 3. In real life, I would act differently and try to discuss the specification in order to get it improved!
    Only for this exercise, I will do it that way now, so that we have a clear basis for any discussion on what I did and why...